 Subsequently, on page 302 of his same book, Archer adds,

 Jesus claimed that the men of Nineveh really did repent and set an example for the Israelites of His time to follow.
 But if the Ninevites did not repent and Jonah was only a folk tale, their example could not shame Jesus’ contemporaries because of their unbelief.

-Was Jesus Christ Incorrect in Stating That the Mustard Seed Is the Smallest of All Seeds and That It Can Grow into a Tree Big Enough for Birds to Nest in Its Branches?
+Was Jesus Christ Incorrect in Stating that the Mustard Seed Is the Smallest of All Seeds but It Can Grow to Become a Tree in Which Birds Will Nest in Its Branches?

-On page 329 of his book, Archer says,
+On page 329 of his previously-cited book, Archer says,

 [I]t is highly questionable whether Jesus was discussing all plant life on planet Earth when He made this statement.
 No one yet has proved that ancient Palestinians planted anything that bore a smaller seed than that of the black mustard, and that was the framework within which Jesus was speaking.

-Likewise, Geisler and Howe state on page 345 of their book,
+Likewise, Geisler and Howe state on page 345 of their aforementioned book,

 Jesus was not referring to all the seeds in the world, but only those that a Palestinian farmer sowed in his field.
 This is made clear by the qualifying phrase “which a man took and sowed in his field”. . . .
 And it is a fact that the mustard seed was the smallest of all seeds which the 1st century Jewish farmer sowed in his field.
 So there is no contradiction here between science and Scripture.
 What Jesus said was literally true in the context in which He said it.